H-N-Minh/NN-QuickXplain/DecisionTree/README.md

       random_forest_direct:
         skip: true
   Since data is much larger and theres more constraints, training each model takes significantly longer, so its not practical to test every possible tweaks.
 Training data was capped at 70k samples to shorten training time.
-The configurations above result in 12 models trained and evaluated, again the top 6 is saved and tested later on
+  The configurations above result in 12 models trained and evaluated, again the top 6 is saved and tested later on Best was Multioutput, test size 0.2, class weight null.

-next configs to test for 120k
+for busy box 2nd training session:
+      test_sizes: [0.1, 0.3]
+      max_depths: [null, 20]
+      estimator_types: ['RandomForest']
+      multi_output_types: ['ClassifierChain']
+      use_pca_options: [true]
+      class_weight_options: ['balanced']
+  this is again trained on 70k max
+  This is testing 4 models, none of which beat the last training session best was 01 test size, max depth null

+for busy box 3rd training session
+      test_sizes: [0.1, 0.2]
+      max_depths: [10, 30]
+      estimator_types: ['RandomForest']
+      multi_output_types: ['MultiOutputClassifier']
+      use_pca_options: [false, true]
+      class_weight_options: [null]

+      random_forest_direct:
+        skip: false
+  This tests 16 models on 70k data
+  Best test size 0.1, max depth 10, pca false

+for busy box 4th training session
+      test_sizes: [0.1]
+      max_depths: [null]
+      estimator_types: ['DecisionTree', 'RandomForest']
+      multi_output_types: ['MultiOutputClassifier', 'ClassifierChain']
+      use_pca_options: [false, true]
+      class_weight_options: [null, 'balanced']

+      random_forest_direct:
+        skip: false
+  This tests 20 models on 70k data

+for futures testing: same setting as 4th session but max depth is 10 or 5 or 15